William Rosewell (gentleman): Assets

 Whilst it is clear that the dissolution of the monasteries provided an increase in the availability of new land and the opportunity for lease or purchase, it is not clear how the Rosewell family gained the financial means to do so.

 The father, Richard, was apparently a husbandman with no indication of his wealth.
-There was no mention in the abstract of his will of any free land or property although this is not unusual in such wills at that time, unlike his cousin in Hillfarrance, William Rousewill (d.
-1522), who left free land and a flock of sheep at Otterford to his youngest son.
+There was no mention in the abstract of his will of any free land or property although this is not unusual in such wills at that time, unlike his cousin in Hillfarrance, William Rousewill (died 1522), who left free land and a flock of sheep at Otterford to his youngest son.
 There is no information available on how much land or other sources of wealth was held by Richard.
 Although he had been promised money by his wife's father, William Seeley, on their marriage, he had not received any or all of it by 1529.

-Richard's parents were John (Jenkyn) (d.
-1499) and Anastasia Rowswell of Bradford.
+Richard's parents were John (Jenkyn) (died 1499) and Anastasia Rowswell of Bradford.
 In his will, John made small bequests of just £2 to each of his children.
 However, the family had previously received substantial fines for supporting the 1497 rebellion against Henry VII (John £20, Anastasia £6 and Richard 10 marks) indicating that they did have some assets.
 At the same time William Seeley of North Curry was fined £6.

 Richard Rowswell must have prospered to have the means to establish his sons on leases at Bradford, Dunkerton and Loxton respectively.
 This may have been in the same way as John Hippisley, of Ston Easton, who advanced from the son of a husbandman in 1528 to gentleman and Lord of the manor in 1545.
 His prosperity is attributed to an increase in food prices around the turn of the century.
 The Tudor period generally has been identified as a time when farming was for profit rather than for survival.
 Those with the drive to succeed could do so.

 The Rosewell family appear to have had the drive and ambition to succeed and they valued education as a means to achieve both careers for their sons and a higher social position.
 The improvements were incremental with each generation's successes creating opportunities and connections for the next to exploit.